*Updated April 2017*

-Reverend Kowta invoked the lessons of hope and self-sacrificing love, telling his congegants to prepare themselves spiritually as well as materially for evacuation, and that "every crisis is a testing time of one's character."
+Reverend Kowta invoked the lessons of hope and self-sacrificing love, telling his congregants to prepare themselves spiritually as well as materially for confinement, and that "every crisis is a testing time of one's character."

 "Fully equipped with these virtues, we shall have nothing to be afraid of.
 Give us a desert; we shall make it a beautiful garden; give us a wasted land, we shall change it into a productive field; give us a wilderness, we shall convert it into a fruitful orchard," continued Reverend Kowta.
 "Provide for our children competent teachers; regardless of the buildings we shall have, we shall make ours one of the finest schools in the country."

 RIGHT: Rev. Kowta was the guest speaker at a meeting of Presbyterian clergy in Westminster in late April, 1942.
 Westminster clergy had helped with the founding and development of the Wintersburg Japanese Mission in 1904 and asked Rev. Kowta to speak regarding the Japanese American community's departure for incarceration.
 At the time of this article, Rev. Kowta indicates they do not know where they will be confined.
 His reported comments are similar to the sermon in The Sunday Before.
 (Santa Ana Register, April 21, 1942)